wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 ## 9. Testing automation

-   Enterprise developers tend to offer more sophisticated tools for developer productivity.
+   Enterprise developers tend to offer more sophisticated tools for developer productivity even when faced with a massive amount of data and code.

    For example, Microsoft's Visual Studio (not the free Visual Studio Code), but the client IDE, has an <a target="_blank" href="https://visualstudio.microsoft.com/vs/compare/">Enterprise level subscription which provides</a>: